Skip to main content

 In the other study (SURMOUNT-OSA Study 2), participants did use a CPAP machine as treatment for OSA.
 And they were encouraged to continue using it throughout the year-long trial.

-Tirzepatide helps ‘resolve’ OSA
+Zepbound helps ‘resolve’ OSA

-Both studies showed that people with OSA who received 10 mg or 15 mg tirzepatide had improved sleep quality.
+Both studies showed that people with OSA who received 10 mg or 15 mg Zepbound had improved sleep quality.
 This was measured using overnight sleep studies to count the number of apnea (breath-holding) episodes during sleep — the apnea-hypopnea index (AHI).
 The AHI is used to grade the severity of OSA.
 It’s also used to assess how well treatment works.

 The researchers were looking at two things: